When you buy a travel system, you need to examine three things: the car seat, the stroller, and how they work together.

 Unlike previous versions, the new B-Safe 35 car seat offers no-rethread easy harness adjustment.
 This seat also has a removable “body pad” which cushions smaller babies and can be removed for older babies.

-The pros: The Britax B-Agile 3 B-Safe 35 is a safe, quality travel system offering important safety features, convenience for parents, and a comfy ride.
+The pros: The Britax B-Lively B-Safe 35 is a safe, quality travel system offering important safety features, convenience for parents, and a comfy ride.

 The cons: I couldn’t find information on how to wash it, so until further notice it’ll have to be damp cloth and mild.